jundalisay/spblist/content/en/research/socrates/phaedo/chapter-3.md

 {{< /l >}}

 {{< l a="Socrates" >}}
-If they are opposites, are generated the one from the other, and have there their two intermediate processes also?
+If they are opposites, then one is generated from the other and have there their two intermediate processes also.

-I will analyze one of the two pairs of opposites which I have mentioned to you, and also its intermediate processes, and you shall analyze the other to me.
-One of them I term sleep, the other waking.
-The state of sleep is opposed to the state of waking, and out of sleeping waking is generated, and out of waking, sleeping; and the process of generation is in the one case falling asleep, and in the other waking up.
-Do you agree?
+I will analyze one of the 2 pairs of opposites which I have mentioned and its intermediate processes.
+You shall analyze the other to me.

+One of them I call sleep, the other waking.

+The state of sleep is opposed to the state of waking.
+Out of sleeping, waking is generated.
+Out of waking, sleeping.
+The process of generation is in the one case falling asleep, and in the other waking up.

 Then, suppose that you analyze life and death to me in the same manner.
 The dead is generated from the living.
 The living is generated from the dead.